 The possible applications are endless!
 In the future, joysticks could be as ubiquitous as computer keyboards are today.

-For more information on these future prospects, as well as current and past joystick technology, check out the links on the next page.
+For more information on these future prospects, as well as current and past joystick technology, check out the links below.